Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 Data Analysis

 We used an exploratory factor analysis (EFA) of the curated UAS data to determine construct validity.
 The EFA used principal components analysis with varimax rotation to uncover underlying factor structures for each of the 20 HSC items using data from the 1,438 respondents.
 We performed 2 tests for the fit of factor analysis to the data: Bartlett’s test of sphericity, which yielded a significant test statistic of 8,961.302 (p<0.001), and the Kaiser-Meyer-Olim test, which yielded a test statistic of 0.924.
 Both tests indicated that factor analyses were appropriate.
 We calculated Cronbach α for the 20 identified items to determine internal consistency of the measure.
-To assess multilevel construct validity (21,22), we calculated an index for HSC strength at the community level using group-level interrater agreement measured by the ratio of within-group vaiance (rWG) (31), which is the proportion of observed group variance relative to expected random variance (32). rWG ≥0.70 indicates satisfactory group-level agreement (31).
+To assess multilevel construct validity (21,22), we calculated an index for HSC strength at the community level using group-level interrater agreement measured by the ratio of within-group variance (rWG) (31), which is the proportion of observed group variance relative to expected random variance (32). rWG ≥0.70 indicates satisfactory group-level agreement (31).

 We assessed predictive validity using a series of multilevel logistic regression analyses among the HSC measure and behavioral indicators while controlling for age and sex (23,24).
 We used behavioral indicators from the Understanding Coronavirus in America survey (30) and included avoiding public places and wearing a face mask.
 The dependent variable was whether the respondent had performed each behavioral indicator (yes = 1, no = 0).
-Since the number of unsure responses was relatively small (n = 8 for washing hands to n = 21 for avoiding public places), we excluded those responses from the analyses.
+Because the number of unsure responses was relatively small (n = 8 for washing hands to n = 21 for avoiding public places), we excluded those responses from the analyses.
 Independent variables included the HSC measure, age, and sex (male = 0, female = 1).

 We assessed nomologic validity using multilevel logistic regression analyses (25).
 We explored the moderating effects of climate strength on the relationship between HSC level and the same UAS behavioral indicators used in the predictive validity procedure.
-We selected behavioral indicators from Centers for Disease Control and Protection recommendations: avoiding public places, avoiding contact with high-risk persons, avoiding eating at restaurants, washing hands, wearing a face mask, and remaining in one’s own residence except for essential activities, including exercise.
+We selected behavioral indicators from Centers for Disease Control and Prevention recommendations: avoiding public places, avoiding contact with high-risk persons, avoiding eating at restaurants, washing hands, wearing a face mask, and remaining in one’s own residence except for essential activities, including exercise.
 We performed multilevel modeling analyses with rWG as a moderator between HSC and behavioral outcomes, controlling for age and sex; persons were nested within groups at the community level.
 We measured HSC and health-safety behaviors at the individual level and climate strength at the community level.

 Results